CRASHSpace/tuesday/_sweep/zone00/everyday_carry.md

 ##More items to consider

-Here are some items people list as being in their EDC.
-Do be selective, to carry ALL of this would mean a very big bag.
+Here are some items people list as being in their daily kits.
+Honestly to carry ALL of this would mean a seriously big bag.

 * Emergency cash
 * Emergency sustenance: Nutritional bar, instant coffee packets, tea bags, peanut-butter packets, etc.